 How to Smoke Raw Meat

 Another effective method to dehydrate meat is by smoking it.
-For millennia, our ancestors used smoke to preserve game meat.
+For millennia, our ancestors used smoke to preserve wild game meat.
 Even today, in some areas of the world, people rely on smoke to keep raw meat edible for months.

 Keep in mind that smoking meat is different from cooking it.
 With this technique, you use the smoke from burning wood to dehydrate the meat.
 Smoke also creates an acidic layer on top of the meat that keeps any toxic bacteria at bay.